manticoresoftware/manticoresearch/manual/Updating_documents/UPDATE.md

 attr_flush_period = 900 # persist updates to disk every 15 minutes
 ```

 When updating attributes the changes are first written to in-memory copy of attributes.
 This setting allows to set the interval between flushing the updates to disk.
+It defaults to 0, which disables the periodic flushing, but flushing will still occur at normal shut-down.